The IAS Visa Wizard is the easy way to find the correct visa for you

 We will also perform a document check and fill your application out using expert knowledge.
 Our services also involve one of our lawyers producing a Letter of Representation.
 This letter references your supporting documents, relevant UK immigration laws and cases in support of your application.
 This will maximise your chances of a successful UK Ancestry Visa application.

-Get in touch today to speak to an expert immigration lawyer, or see our FAQs below for more information.
+Get in touch online today or call 0333 363 8577 to speak to an expert immigration lawyer, or see our FAQs below for more information.

 In order to qualify for a UK Ancestry Visa, you must meet the following requirements: